AJAYsREPO/BillSoft/README.md

-BillSoft is pint of sale software used to sales by scaning products, maintain stock and order products, admin can monier the sales details and employess details can also be maintained
+BillSoft is pint of sale software used to sales by scaning products, maintain stock and order products, admin can moniter the sales details and employees details can also be maintained